Interested in joining in a vanpool or recently joined a vanpool? Perfect, this blog is for you.

 Plan and prepare yourself the night before to make sure you arrive on time to meet your vanpool at the designated location.
+If possible, give yourself a few minutes of buffer time to account for traffic and any other factors beyond your control.
 Most vanpools are organized to meet at a commuter lot or shopping center at a designated time to depart for their end location.

 3. Promptly Pay Your Monthly Share

 Be sure to know how much and who to pay your share of the vanpool to each month.
 Additionally, vanpools are considered transit by the federal government and vanpool participants can pay for their participation in a vanpool with a transit benefit.
 For riders who receive transit benefits from their employers, they can use the amount they receive to pay for their monthly vanpool expenses.
 In some cases the cost is completely covered by the transit benefit.

 Before the vanpool is actually formed, the vanpool provider will help participants organize who will serve as the driver and backup drivers of the vanpool.
 Everyone in the vanpool can take turns driving on a weekly or monthly basis depending on what vanpool members agree upon.

 While participating in a vanpool, it is important to determine how everyone will communicate with each other.
 Some vanpools may designate one person who is responsible for communicating to everyone by phone, email or text while some vans might opt to form a group chat.

 6. Have an Emergency Backup Plan